 February 14-17, 2014

 With Fr.
 Demetrios Makoul, dean of the Antiochian Orthodox Christian Archdiocese Cathedral of St. George in Pittsburgh and licensed professional counselor

 - Enjoy time with each other during this special weekend designed to give healthy married couples assistance in becoming "one"

-- to attend to your marriage away from the distractions and “busyness” of daily life
+- Attend to your marriage away from the distractions and "busy-ness" of daily life

 Founding pastor of the Antiochian Orthodox Basilica of St. Mary in Livonia, MI, The Very Rev. George Shalhoub, has released a book titled The Mystery of Love and Marriage.
 An associate professor at Madonna University as well as a priest of many years, Fr.
 George draws from more than 40 years of experience in counseling, teaching and educating the community on the foundations of a healthy relationship.
 His book provides practical advice about healthy living in a complicated and fast paced world, and about how to live a balanced way of life.

 "This book is a roadmap for anyone looking to be in a relationship,' said Fr.
 George Shalhoub.
 "The Mystery of Love and Marriage exposes the truths to communication, forgiveness and unconditional love, all the scariest and most important pieces of being in a partnership."